An approach based on on-the-job training

 Associate development and evaluation through two-way communication

 During interviews in June and December, supervisors evaluate associate performance during the preceding six months, explain the reasoning behind their judgments, and share an assessment of each associate's strengths and weaknesses.
-By facilitating a discussion of subjects such as future objectives and career directions, the interviews pave the way for associates' skill improvement.
+By facilitating a discussion of subjects such as future objectives and career directions, the interviews pave the way for associates' skill development.

 Improvement suggestion system